sentryco/Logger/README.md

 - 9 tag types (📡 network, 🗄 database, 🖥 UI, 💾 file, 🔑 security, 🛍 payment, ⚙️ system, 🧰 util, 📝 other)
 - Output to **consol**, **file**, or a **custom** end-point like Google analytics or Firebase crashalytics etc (Use Telemetry for GA)

-### Reasoning:
+### Why Logger?
-- Efficiently debugging complex apps, requires filtering, or else the console quickly becomes cluttered
+- Debugging complex apps efficiently requires filtering to prevent console clutter.
-- It is much easier to fix a network bug when we can turn of ui and db logging
+- Fixing network bugs becomes easier when UI and DB logging can be turned off.
-- It is helpful to send errors to an endpoint like google analytics or firebase crashalytics
+- Sending errors to endpoints like Google Analytics or Firebase Crashlytics is beneficial.

 ### Logging format:
 ```swift